sumeetkpatel/lossless-icecast-radio/README.md

 ## Run the Stream

 ### Start the script to connect your device to Icecast
-Run [stream.bat](windows/stream.bat) in Windows and leave it running.
+Run [start.bat](windows/start.bat) in Windows and leave it running.
+This will start both the icecast server as well as the ffmpeg stream.

 ### Start streaming audio into the device
 Run something like VLC or Foobar to play any file with the output device set to the same as your input device as configured.
 This will stream audio data in.